 Now that you have an ORCID iD you can add your publications if you like

-- Choose “+Add works – Search & link” on your new ORCID profile
+- Choose “+Add works – Search & link” on your new ORCID record

 - You can then use ORCID partners to search & and link your publications.
 If you don’t know where to go, “CrossRef Metadata Search” is a good place to start.
 CrossRef registers publisher DOIs.
 Therefore you will probably find your journal articles there.